 when it's compressed.
 The procedure often also relieves pain.

-Usually doctors perform kyphoplasty only after trying other treatments.
-These may
+Usually healthcare providers perform kyphoplasty only after other treatments have

-include wearing a back brace, limiting activity, or taking pain medicine.
+failed.
+These may include wearing a back brace, limiting activity, or taking pain

 What are the risks of kyphoplasty?

 Tingling, numbness, or weakness because of nerve damage

 Allergic reactions to the dyes used during the X-rays that help the healthcare provider

 Cement leaking out of position and compressing vital structures, such as the spinal

 The amount of radiation used during the X-ray procedures is considered minimal, and